-Telephone: Personal Information redacted by the USI Mobile: Personal Information redacted by the USI
+Telephone: Personal information redacted by the USI

-From: Haynes, Mark Sent: 31 August 2016 09:34 To: Corrigan, Martina Subject: Fw: Patient 93 Importance: High
+From: Haynes, Mark

+Sent: 31 August 2016 09:34 To: Corrigan, Martina

+Subject: Fw:

+Patient 93

 Ignore the hcn but the story here is raised PSA referred by GP on 4th may.
 GP referral as routine.
 Not returned from triage so on wl as routine.
 If had been triaged would have been RF upgrade (PSA 34 and 30 on repeat).
 Saw Mr Weir for leg pain and CT showed metastatic disease from prostate primary.
 Referred to us and seen yesterday.
 As a result of no triage delay in treatment of 3.5 months.
 Wouldn't change outcome.